isisaddons-legacy/isis-module-security/README.md

 ### PasswordEncryptionService ###

-The `PasswordEncryptionService` (used only when the module is configured as a primary realm) is responsible for performing a one-way encryption of password to encrypted form.
+The `PasswordEncryptionService` (responsible for authenticating _local_ user accounts) is responsible for performing a one-way encryption of password to encrypted form.
 This encrypted version is then stored in the `ApplicationUser` entity's `encryptedPassword` property.